vladen/aeroflow/specifications/readme.md

 });
 ```

-When flow emits several numbers, emits single "next" with emitted numbers converted to strings and concatenated via ",", then single greedy "done".
+When flow emits several numbers, emits single "next" with numbers converted to strings and concatenated via ",", then single greedy "done".

 ```js
 return execute(function (context) {